spebern/futures-delay-queue/README.md

 Modification of the delay fails if the delayed item expired in the meantime.
 In this case an [`ErrorAlreadyExpired`] will be returned.
-If modification succeeds the handle will be returned back to the caler.
+If modification succeeds the handle will be returned back to the caller.

 # Example